koukibadr/Motion-Toast/README.md

   /// The toast animation curve
   /// by default it's `Curves.ease`
   final Curve animationCurve;

-  /// The position where the motion toast will be displayed
-  /// possible values
-  /// ```dart
-  /// {
-  /// CENTER,
-  /// TOP,
-  /// BOTTOM
-  /// }
-  /// ```
-  final MotionToastPosition position;

   /// The alignment of the toast on the screen
   /// by default it's `Alignment.bottomCenter`.